PUBLIC PROGRAMME

 Are you curious to know how it all started?

-Discover the initiatives and projects that have shaped our journey so far and understand our vision through this video testimony recorded by Co-Founder Maria Cortez de Lobão.
+Dive into to our Past Events page and discover the initiatives and projects that have shaped our journey so far and understand our vision through this video testimony recorded by Co-Founder Maria Cortez de Lobão.

 Do you feel inspired and wish to know more?